NBA Players

 In 2010, LeBron signed his first nine-figure contract, a $109.8 million 6-year sign-and-trade contract between the Cavaliers and the Miami Heat.
 However, only $64 million of the value was guaranteed, which is what LeBron earned from the contract.

 James’ contract included an early termination option, which he exercised after the fourth year.
 This resulted in him earning $64 million over four years.
-This era of James’ career was coined “The Decision,” with many criticizing him for leaving the Cavaliers for Miami.
+This era of James’ career was dubbed “The Decision,” and many criticized him for leaving the Cavaliers for Miami.

 LeBron opted out of the contract two years early to sign back with Cleveland on a two-year, $42.2 million deal.
 He played one season, earning $20.6 million, before declining his play option.
 James resigned with the Cavs on a slightly higher-paying agreement, earning $23 million in 2015.